satyavh/Kingdom/README.md

     ...
 ```

-You can then read and write those properties within your Castle using Get / Set
+You can then read and write those properties within your Castle using Get / Set.
+Of course you can create properties anywhere else within your Castle using Get / Set.
+The difference is that upon innitialisation of your Castle the properties under `properties`
+will be immediately evaluated.

 ```
 @set 'property1', 'bye'